pingcap/docs/tidb-cloud/select-cluster-tier.md

 A Request Unit (RU) is a unit of measure used to represent the amount of resources consumed by a single request to the database.
 The amount of RUs consumed by a request depends on various factors, such as the operation type or the amount of data being retrieved or modified.

 Once the free quota of a cluster is reached, the read and write operations on this cluster will be throttled until you get more usage quota or the current usage is reset after the next month.
+For example, once the storage exceeds 5 GiB, the maximum size limit of a single transaction is reduced from 10 MiB to 1 MiB.

 To learn more about the RU consumption of different resources (including read, write, SQL CPU, and network egress), the pricing details, and the throttled information, see [TiDB Cloud Serverless Tier Pricing Details](https://www.pingcap.com/tidb-cloud-serverless-pricing-details).